-1. Before you consider starting a blog, you have to know what you want to blog about.
+1. Before you consider starting a blog, know what you want to blog about.
 What’s your hobby?
 What do you enjoy talking about?
 What is your job?
 What do you write about?
 What have you researched for a book?
 Do you write about specific locations?
 Answering these questions can help you to target topics you’ll be able to mold a blog around.

 2. Have enough material.
-Jot down a list of possible article ideas, and have a supply of posts ready to go.
-For blog post ideas go HERE.
+Jot down a list of possible article ideas and have a supply of posts ready to go.

-TIP #1: Post your blogs around 5:00 - 7:00am for the early risers as well as those who stop by later in the morning and throughout the day.
+TIP: Post your blogs between 5:00am and 8:00am EST for the early risers as well as those who stop by later in the morning and throughout the day.
 This is great for time differences as well.

 4. Choose your start date so you can prepare your blog before it goes live (before you start telling people about it.)
 This allows you time to pick the background, the colors, the font size, and the banner.
 Tinker away until you like everything.

 5. Select a name for your blog that fits your overall theme.
 I chose Write with Fey because I knew I’d blog about writing.

-6. Go to www.feedburner.com.
-You only need a Google account to work FeedBurner.
-Click on the title of your blog, click on the page at the top titled “Publicize”, and then click on “Email Subscriptions” which is to the left.
+A. Go to https://feedburner.google.com/.
+Click on the title of your blog, click on the page at the top titled “Publicize,” and then click on “Email Subscriptions,” which is to the left.
 Now click on “Delivery Options.”
 This is where you can set up your time zone and schedule emails to go out to your subscribers.

-Also at www.feedburner.com, click on “edit your feed” which is under the title of your blog at the top, and change the original feed by adding ?max-results=10 at the end so it’ll look like this: http://yourblogurl/feeds/posts/default?max-results=10
+B. Also at https://feedburner.google.com/, click on “edit your feed,” which is under the title of your blog at the top, and change the original feed by adding ?max-results=10 at the end so it’ll look like this: http://yourblogurl/feeds/posts/default?max-results=10

-Why should you do this?
+Why is it important to do this?
 Because if you don’t do it and you go over 512K for the file size, your feed won’t update with your new posts (subscribers won’t get emails and your posts won’t go on your followers’ blog feeds).
 This happened to me, so do it now so you don’t have this headache later.

-8. At the end of every post ask a question, ask readers to subscribe to your blog, ask them to go to your FB page, ask them to do something!
+7. At the end of every post, ask a question, ask readers to subscribe to your blog, ask them to go to your Facebook page or Twitter, ask them to do something!
 Some readers don’t know what to add to a post, but if you give them a question to answer they will most likely leave a comment.

-9. Don’t forget to add labels to your posts.
-On Blogger, there is a box titled “Labels” to the right when you’re creating your posts.
+8. Don’t forget to add labels to your posts.
+On Blogger, there is a box titled “Labels” to the right when you’re creating a post.
 Click on it, type in all the labels that qualify for your post, and separate them with commas.
-If your post is about writing you can you these labels: writing, writing tips, how to write a novel, etc.
+If your post is about writing, you can you these labels: writing, writing tips, how to write a novel, etc.

-10. When you have quite a few posts on your blog, you can add Categories to your blog.
+9. When you have a few posts on your blog, you can add “Categories” to your blog.
 Here is how you can do it:

-· Go to “Layout” on your Blogger Dashboard, click “Add a Gadget” on your blog’s layout format.
+· Go to “Layout” on your Blogger Dashboard and click “Add a Gadget” on your blog’s layout format.

-· A small page will pop up, scroll down until you see “Labels”, and click on it.
+· A small page will pop up, scroll down until you see “Labels,” and click it.

 · A new small page will appear.
 Create a title, which can simply be “Categories.”